What to include in your compensation training for managers

 - target pay

 Define the different elements of pay that you provide employees.
 Typically, this will include base pay, short-term incentives, and long-term incentives delivered in whatever vehicle your company uses.
-Along with the element, you will want to define the purpose of each — how it connects the employee to the goals and performance of your organization.
+Beyond just saying “we provide a bonus,” for example, you will want to define the purpose of each element — how it connects the employee to the goals and performance of your organization.
+For example, you may say that “base pay is meant to represent the competitive wage for the job based on experience and performance of the individual employee” while “short-term incentives/bonuses are to reward the achievement of particular objectives in the past year.”

-- How market data connects to your pay management structure (e.g., unless you manage compensation through market reference points, you roll up jobs into the ranges with the appropriate midpoints)
+- How market data connects to your pay management structure; for example, you should explain in your training that unless you manage compensation through market reference points, you roll up jobs into the ranges with the appropriate midpoints

 - How you determine which job goes in each grade, range, and zone

-- The difference between external competitiveness and internal value
+- What is the difference between external competitiveness and internal value

 Assuming these managers have the authority to suggest or determine pay for their employees, you should explain to them how to manage within your compensation structure.
 This should include: